- Who We Are

 Who are you?
 What’s your name?
 What makes you unique?
 What makes you feel most alive?
 We will never know our true identity until we know God.
 One of the most life changing questions Jesus asked His followers was: “But what about you?” he asked.
 “Who do you say I am?”
 Matthew 16:15

 Together, we want to live the life that God alone can give.
-We are called to join Jesus in the story of God’s redemption in our families, in Tucson, and in our world.
+We are called to join the story of God’s redemption in our families, in Tucson, and in our world.

 We would love to have you join us!
 Check the calendar for upcoming events.
-If you have questions or want more info please contact Dustin Tramel, our youth pastor, at firstname.lastname@example.org or send him a text: 520-490-9466.
+If you have questions or want more info please contact Dustin Tramel at email@example.com or send him a text: 520-490-9466.

 Sunday Morning Bible Study 11:15am // 7-12 grade